danybeam/GitDemo/README.md

 # GitDemo

-an actual sentence for real
+an actual sentence for real.
+this is another example